In this article, you will find the User Interface in Thor Home, explained:

 VectorN Detection features work hand in hand with the DarkLayer Guard feature.
 Its purpose is to search and detect for patterns in the number of blocks that DarkLayer Guard records.

-If a domain is blocked multiple times in a very short period of time, VectorN Detection feature will recognize this behaviour as a pattern which means that there is an automatic request sent from the machine to the compromised domain that Thor blocked.
+If a domain is blocked multiple times in a very short period of time, VectorN Detection feature will recognize this behavior as a pattern which means that there is an automatic request sent from the machine to the compromised domain that Thor blocked.
 If a domain is blocked at a specific time in the course of x number of days, it will also be considered a pattern.

 In both cases, Thor will generate a popup window above the notification area (above the time and date in the taskbar) that will inform the user that a pattern was found behind the blocks.
 This indicates that the computer might be infected and a scan with the Thor Vigilance antivirus is required.